jeroennoten/Laravel-AdminLTE/README.md

   By default, a menu item is considered active if any of the following conditions holds:

-  - The current path matches the `url` parameter.
+  - The current path matches the `url` attribute.
-  - The current path is a sub-path of the `url` parameter.
+  - The current path is a sub-path of the `url` attribute.
   - If it has a submenu containing an active menu item.

   To override this behavior, you can specify an `active` attribute with an array of URLs to be matched.
 Even more, asterisks and regular expressions are supported on this attribute to be more flexible with particular cases.
 To utilize a regex, simply prefix your pattern with `regex:` and it will get evaluated automatically.
 The pattern will attempt to match the path of the URL returned by `request()->path()`, which returns the current URL without the domain name.
 At next, we can see an example that uses multiple definitions for the active state: